 10. Each entry must have a single contact person to communicate with the Organisers.

-12. You agree to the Organisers using any or all of your application and supporting evidence in any media, marketing, and promotional activities associated with the Awards without prior consent.
+12. You agree to the Organisers using any or all of your application and supporting evidence for internal purposes without prior consent.
+The Organisers will work with winners to communicate their award(s) and reserve the right to freely mention award winners in any and all correspondence.

 13. Some award categories will be judged.
 Awards judges cannot be entered in the category they are judging.